 Some Basic General Settings

 Let’s begin with setting the time zone and date.
-After clicking on the settings page, Time zone setting will be found almost in the middle way there.
+After clicking on the settings page, the Time zone setting will be found almost in the middle way there.
 Now you have two options; you could set the time yourself, having it relative to UTC; or you could search for your city by scrolling down the dropdown list.
-The second method will have the advantage of it being automatically adjusted to the Day light saving.
+The second method will have the advantage of it being automatically adjusted to Daylight saving.
 For example, here Melbourne’s time has been set by us.

 We will now be looking at how to change permalink settings, as this changes the default URL to the post generated by the site, for instance ?p+123, to something related to the topic making it easier for the readers and the search engines.
 Here we have used the post name for the permalink.
 Let us now move towards how to add content, since the basics have been done now.